Alexander Webster - Minister at Tolbooth Church

 Only a few of Webster's writings were published, most notably the Calculations, with the Principles and Data on Which They Are Instituted (1748),2 about "his pioneering actuarial scheme for the Church of Scotland which was to have considerable influence on insurance companies for at least 150 years".

 - 1. In Autobiography of the Rev. Dr. Alexander Carlyle, Minister of Inveresk: Containing Memorials of the Men and Events of His Time, p.
 195

 - 2. With the amazing subtitle Relative to A Late Act of Parliament, Intituled, An Act for Raising and Establishing A Fund for A Provision for the Widows and Children of the Ministers of the Church, and of the Heads, Principals, and Masters of the Universities of Scotland Shewing the Rise and Progress of the Fund Published by Order of the Trustees Nominated in the Said Act of Parliament.

-Webster was married to Boswell's aunt, Mary, lived in Edinburgh, and had a son (James) of about Boswell's age.
+Webster was married to Boswell's maternal aunt, Mary, lived in Edinburgh and had a son (James) of about Boswell's age.

-The first mention of Webster in Boswell's journals is, when on October 27, 1762, he dined at Webster's place.
-He described him as "a man of great talents - little literature, but great application to business.
+The first mention of Webster in Boswell's journals is, when on October 27, 1762, Boswell dined at Webster's place.
+Boswell described him as "a man of great talents - little literature, but great application to business.
 He is vivacious and loves society and is very jolly and merry over a bottle."

-Webster's Calculations, with the Principles and Data on Which They Are Instituted (1748) is a rarity, but is sometimes available from used bookstores online, as is the "Autobiography of the Rev. Dr. Alexander Carlyle".
+Webster's Calculations, with the Principles and Data on Which They Are Instituted (1748) is a rarity, but is sometimes available from used bookstores such as AbeBooks, as is the "Autobiography of the Rev. Dr. Alexander Carlyle".